idris-hackers/atom-language-idris/README.md

 To work on this plugin you need to clone it into your atom directory and rename the folder to `language-idris` or the package settings won't get picked up.
 Then you need an `apm install` from the `language-idris` folder to install the dependencies.

+Or you can execute `apm dev language-idris`.
+This will install the package in a separate directory and you need to start Atom in dev-mode to load the development packages.